pudly/schmopera-hugo/content/articles/opera-s-frustrating-fight-for-relevance-in-canada.md

 I remembered that story when piecing together my thoughts on the current state of things in Canada's opera scene.
 It seems that, out of necessity, we're going with better-safe-than-sorry.
 I understand the position; I just mourn the fact that it's because we're in precarious health.

 Readers, what do you think?
 Is conservation savvy these days?
 Does it signal a hoarding of resources, ready to use with abandon and imagination once it's safe to go back to the opera?
-Or, does it
+Or, does it usher in a new age of low-risk, donor-appeasing rinse-and-repeat of _Carmen_, _Flute_, _Traviata_, and _Bohème_?